 Also known as a NO FAULT divorce, this ground means that essentially you have grown apart or there is some personality conflict that cannot be resolved and simply do not feel it is best to be married anymore.
-By claiming that your marriage is irretrievably broken you are stating that there is no hope for your marriage and that you wish to terminate the legal relationship that you have with your Husband or Wife.
-The Court will specifically require that you state “there is no hope for reconciliation”.
-It is not uncommon that even in an uncontested case where the formality of asking whether or not the marriage is irretrievably broken in front of the Judge, the client states “there may be hope of reconciliation”, the Judge refuses to sign off on the final order granting the divorce.
+By claiming that your marriage is irretrievably broken, you are stating that there is no hope for your marriage and that you wish to terminate the legal relationship that you have with your husband or wife.
+The Court will specifically require that you state “there is no hope for reconciliation.”
+It is not uncommon that even in an uncontested case where the formality of asking whether or not the marriage is irretrievably broken in front of the judge, the client states “there may be hope of reconciliation,” the judge refuses to sign off on the final order granting the divorce.
 Also, if the parties continue to have sexual relations, most judges will interpret this to mean that the marriage is not in fact irretrievably broken and may dismiss the case.

-Irretrievably broken or no fault divorce are the most used legal ground for divorce used when filing for a divorce.
+Irretrievably broken or no fault divorce is the most used legal ground for divorce used when filing for a divorce.
 That doesn’t mean one of the other 12 reasons might not also apply.
 Typically, when other grounds, such as adultery or cruel treatment, are cited in the initial pleadings it makes for a more litigious beginning and is not conducive to putting out the emotional fires that are already burning.
 There can be strategic reasons for using the least derogatory or accusatory grounds that are provided by Georgia Law.

 Adultery as grounds for divorce

-A person commits adultery when he or she has sexual intercourse with a person other than his or her spouse and it is the cause of the divorce.
+A person commits adultery when he or she has sexual intercourse with a person other than his or her spouse, and it is the cause of the divorce.
 This two prong test makes it extremely difficult to prove a case of adultery.
 There are a lot of cases where there are plenty of other facts that would substantiate the reason for the divorce has more to do with facts other than the fact that one of the parties have had sexual intercourse outside of the marriage.

 There is some dispute in the law as to whether or not sexual relations other than sexual intercourse would be sufficient to meet the first prong of the adultery test.
 The medical definition for sexual intercourse generally means genital contact.
 However, other sexual contact may be just as damaging to the case for the alleged adulterer.

-There are several statutes which protects a spouse from having to admit these indiscretions.
+There are several statutes which protect a spouse from having to admit these indiscretions.
 It gets a little complicated from there because even if you do not have to admit to the indiscretion the fact that you are not denying it can be used to infer it did happen, thereby giving the evidence necessary to prove sexual intercourse did happen.